2017 Animal Charity Evaluators Giving Metrics Report

 One of our goals here at ACE is to influence donations to highly effective animal charities.
-Over the last couple of years we have implemented systems to help us track these donations as well as to survey donors who have indicated that they donated to our Top Charities because of ACE’s recommendations.
-In this report, we will detail what we know about the donations and donors that were influenced by ACE’s charity recommendations.
+Over the last couple of years we have implemented systems to help us track these donations, as well as to survey donors who have indicated that they donated to our recommended charities as a result of ACE’s guidance1.
+In this report, we will detail what we know about the donations and donors that were influenced by ACE’s 2017 charity recommendations.
 We will also evaluate the impact that ACE has had on donors and on the effective animal advocacy movement as a whole.

-- “Top Charities” refers to the (currently 3) animal charities that we believe work most effectively on behalf of animals.
+- “Top Charities” refers to the animal charities that we believe work most effectively on behalf of animals.

-- “Standout Charities” refers to the (currently 10) animal charities that we feel are highly effective and showing promising progress in their efforts on behalf of animals.
+- “Standout Charities” refers to the animal charities that we feel are highly effective and showing promising progress in their efforts on behalf of animals.

 - “Recommended Charities” refers to both Top and Standout Charities.